MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 To create an additional application, select **Create another application**.
 You can create as many apps as necessary to run API calls in each of your environments.

 ### Manage existing Azure AD applications
-After you have created your Azure AD apps, you can manage them through the Azure portal.
-You can learn more from the <a href="https://docs.microsoft.com/azure/azure-portal/" target="_blank">Azure documentation site</a>.
+After you have created your Azure AD apps, you can manage them through the <a href="https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps" target="_blank">Azure portal</a>.
+You can learn more from the <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added" target="_blank">Azure documentation site</a>.

 ### Manually configure Azure AD applications
 If you would like to set up your applications directly in Azure, see [Create Azure AD apps in Azure Portal or PowerShell](azure-apps-portal-powershell.md).

 ## Call the Dynamics 365 Fraud Protection real-time APIs
 To integrate your systems with Dynamics 365 Fraud Protection, follow these steps.